Other support options

 • The Study Guidance Office

-Here you can have a consultation and receive guidance about many things concerning your studies.
-For example, choice of study programme, study planning, credit transfer application, exemption and leave, guidance about DTU’s rules, and guidance about options, opportunities, and challenges, including study doubts and change of study programme.
+Here you can have a consultation and receive guidance about many things related to your studies.
+For example, choice of study programme, study planning, credit transfer application, exemption and leave of absence, guidance about DTU’s rules, and guidance about options and challenges, including study doubts and change of study programme.
+The Study Guidance also holds many workshops, for example, on stress, perfectionism, and group work.
+You can read more about these offerings in their event calendar.

 • The Study Administration (requires log-in)